ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework02/homework02.md

 - The command to list the contents of a directory in a Mac terminal window is "ls".

 10. What does the C function atof() do?
-- The C function atof() converts a string of characters into a floating point number (a double).
+- The C function atof() converts a string of characters into a floating-point number (a double).

 11. What are the bottom two layers of a computer system?
 Give a brief description of each.
 - Digital logic is the bottom layer.
 It is the physical hardware that all computer operations run on.